We use cookies on this site to enhance your experience.

 Stay Golden,

-Dear (Waterloo) Golden Hawk,
+Dear Waterloo Golden Hawks,

-Finding a go-to restaurant or café in a new city can be tricky, especially when you’re a food guru and have high expectations.
-(Believe me, I get it.)
+Finding a go-to restaurant or café in a new city can be tricky, especially when you’re a food guru and have high expectations (believe me, I get it).

 If you’re looking for a restaurant within walking distance of campus (approximately 10-20 minutes one way), check out the following places: